 We mentioned earlier that cannabis hybrids can be either sativa-dominant or indica-dominant.
 One popular sativa-dominant hybrid goes by the name Lemon Haze and has a caffeine-like effect.
 By contrast, there’s an indica-dominant hybrid called Cookies, which is not unlike a pure indica plant with relaxant qualities.
 Sativa-dominant species tend to produce a “head high” sensation with a mild body high, while indica-dominants do the opposite.

-There are even hybrids with an even or near-even 50/50 split.
+There are some hybrids with an even or near-even 50/50 split.
 These are known as true hybrids.

 Who Should Take Hybrids?